jrothbaum/polars_readstat/docs/read.md

 ```

 SAS Transport files do not carry value labels.
 Use the `catalog` parameter with a `.sas7bcat` file to attach labels from a separate catalog (see [SAS catalog](#sas-catalog)).

+## SPSS Portable (POR)

+`.por` files are supported via the same `scan_readstat` / `ScanReadstat` API.
+Variable names are always uppercase in POR files.
+The format is read in a single sequential pass; streaming and threading options have no effect.

 ## SAS catalog